-LOCUS ON THE PROBLEMS OF THE POOR.
-THE masses in the cities without water and electricity and very expensive schools are asking whether the top priority of the Defence Housing Authority where land is allotted at nominal prices for resale at fancy prices should be the newly envisioned Creek City on the beach.
+But when our political leaders are at war with each other and so are the mullahs though temporarily united, they cannot focus on the problems of the poor.
+The masses in the cities without water and electricity and very expensive schools are asking whether the top priority of the Defence Housing Authority where land is allotted at nominal prices for resale at fancy prices should be the newly envisioned Creek City on the beach.
 From swanky clubs with fabulous admission fees it is moving towards the Creek city with its dream targets and promise of a heaven on earth.
 Surely the division between the poor and the ultra-rich is being widened.